Collision warning system* - function

 The driver is first warned of a potentially imminent collision.

-The collision warning system can detect pedestrians, cyclists or vehicles that are stationary or moving in the same direction as your car and are located in front of you.
+The collision warning system can detect pedestrians, cyclists or vehicles that are stationary or moving in the same direction in front of the driver's vehicle.

 If there is a risk of collision with a pedestrian, cyclist or a vehicle then the driver's attention is attracted with a flashing red warning signal (1) and an acoustic signal.